Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Hurricanes Advanced Stats

-- In their past 10 games, the Hurricanes are putting up 0.3 fewer goals per game than their season-long average.
+- In the last 10 games, the Hurricanes have scored 0.3 fewer goals per game than their season average.

-- On defense, the Hurricanes are one of the best squads in league action, allowing 210 goals to rank second.
+- On defense, the Hurricanes are one of the best squads in league competition, giving up 210 goals to rank second.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.